All Episodes

 You cannot grow your way out of that mess.

-We've got too many barnacles encrusted to the hulk.
+We've got too many barnacles encrusted to the Hulk.

-You can't at that level, even if we were to return to that historic level, we would still have mass unemployment in this country.
+You can't at at that level, even if we were to return to that historic level, we would still have mass unemployment in this country.

 There's simply too much of it now.

-When it's when it's uh when it's proposing half trillion dollar boondoggles to quote, get teachers back in our classrooms, unquote.
+When you've got $4 trillion, the national government, it's not federal anymore, there's no pretense at federalism, when it's proposing half trillion dollar boondoggles to, quote, get teachers back in our classrooms, unquote, that's not a federal government, it's a national government.

 You can't close that gap.